Fally Ipupa: 2013: Power "Kosa Leka" and "Kitoko"

 In February 2013, Ipupa revealed on Trace Urban's show Guest Star that his third studio album, Power "Kosa Leka", would feature "different nationalities" as well as a track titled "Sex'plosif" with American rapper Eve.
 The record, released on 8 April 2013, was a blend of Congolese rumba, ndombolo, and hip hop.
 Critic Claudy Siar, reviewing the album for RFI, called it "one of the best productions on the Afro musical planet".
 However, shortly after its debut, "Sex'plosif" was not included in the tracklist.
-Jointly produced by Obouo Productions and Because Music, Power "Kosa Leka" was supported by the singles "Emeraude", "1000% Mawa", "Anissa", "Skype", "Ndoki", "La vie est belle", "Amour Assassin", "Double Clic", "Kosa Leka", "Service", "Hustler Is Back", "Nourrisson", and "Stop à la Guerre".
-The music video for "Ndoki" amassed over 150,000 views on YouTube within a week.
+Jointly produced by Obouo Productions and Because Music, Power "Kosa Leka" was supported by "Emeraude", "1000% Mawa", "Anissa", "Skype", "Ndoki", "La vie est belle", "Amour Assassin", "Double Clic", "Kosa Leka", "Service", "Hustler Is Back", "Nourrisson", and "Stop à la Guerre".
 To promote the album, Ipupa embarked on a Pan-African tour, with live shows in Ivory Coast, Angola, Cameroon, Gabon, the DRC, the Republic of the Congo, as well as the UAE.

 On 11 April, a week after the album's debut, Ipupa was signed by Julien Creuzard to the AZ label, a subsidiary of Universal Music Group, for the production of three international albums.
 On 14 May 2013, he won the Trace Urban Music Awards for Best African Artist.
 On 18 May 2013, he performed at the MTV Africa All Stars concert at the Moses Mabhida Stadium in Durban, South Africa, alongside Snoop Dogg, 2Face Idibia, and Flavour.
 On 23 June, Ipupa released the single "Kitoko", featuring Youssoupha, followed by a music video in September.
 The track was initially slated for inclusion on the international album but was ultimately released as a standalone single.
 On 1 November, he headlined a benefit concert in Harare's Glamis Arena alongside Oliver Mtukudzi, Suluman Chimbetu, and Jah Prayzah.